 Early October—any references to hot weather must mean that it is unseasonably hot, not summertime.
 Here we go!
 While Batman takes on the Kobra Cult, Spoiler and Catwoman witness the largest meeting of Gotham’s criminal underworld to date.
 The following are all in attendance: Pasquale Galante (current head of the Italian Mafia families) with Philo Zeiss, Orpheus with Onyx (representing the Hill Gang), Penguin with Deadshot, Lew Moxon with Hellhound, The Ventriloquist and Scarface with Mr. Fun, Kwan Lin (current leader of the Triads) with Silver Monkey, Victor Kosov (head of the Odessa Mob) with NKVDemon, representatives from the Latino Mob, representatives from the Yakuza, representatives from the Burnley Town Massive syndicate, and representatives from the Colombian cartel.
 This meeting ends in a bloody massacre which results in 14 deaths, including the deaths of Moxon, Hellhound, NKVDemon, Silver Monkey, Galante, Lin, and Kosov.
 Spoiler and Catwoman are shocked and both take off running.
 At one point, Oracle mentions that Two-Face is in jail and Lex Luthor is active as a criminal.
 I just wanted to clarify that Two-Face is indeed still in jail, but he’s been 100% rehabilitated thanks to his recent facial reconstructive surgery.
 And Luthor would still be considered either dead or missing since losing the presidency.
 However, it is safe for a paranoid Oracle to assume that Dent or Luthor could strike at any moment, no matter what their statuses may ostensibly be at the time.
 Moving on: With the heads of the Gotham mobs all dead, a huge mob-war erupts across the city.
 Batman, Batgirl, Oracle, Orpheus, and Onyx are left to contend with the omnishambles.
 Batman orders Orpheus to attack and take control of the Yakuza.
 The latter complies and becomes the leader of both the Hill Gang and the Yakuza.
 Nightwing and Tarantula also come to Gotham to assist with the fight.
 Tarantula quickly assumes control of the Latino gangs.
 By the end of the first night of “War Games,” Hush and Prometheus decide to enter into the fold as well.
 (Hush is still hellbent on locating the Riddler since the events of “Pushback”).
 Meanwhile, Penguin holds a “super-villain auction,” pimping villains to the highest mob bidders.
 His auction includes Killer Croc (who still has his lightened skin and hair plugs!), Lynx, Electrocutioner, Suicide King, Firefly, Pistolera (formerly Bunnyhawk), Vicious, and Trickster.
 Concurrently, Alexandra Kosov (new leader of the Odessa Mob) merges the Russians with Scarface’s gang.
 Their newly merged gang begins killing off family members related to anyone in the Italian Mafia.
 Tim’s close friend Darla Aquista (daughter of mobster Henry Aquista) is shot and killed at Tim’s high school, and without his Robin alter-ego there is little Tim can do about it.
 NOTE: Oracle makes a gaffe claiming that Stephanie was fired as Robin days ago.
 It’s been weeks.
 Moving on, Tim and hundreds of other kids are held hostage at the school.
 The Bat-Family converges on the school to offer a swift rescue.
 Meanwhile, Selina takes down a scary Mr. Freeze and then meets up with a teary-eyed Stephanie.
 Steph confesses her responsibility for initiating the Gotham mob-war.
 But how?
 Steph, during her tenure as Robin, had stolen a contingency plan (on computer file) to unite all of the criminal families and gangs under Batman’s control.
 Desperately yearning to regain Batman’s confidence, Steph followed the plan to a tee and delivered letters to all the gang leaders, getting them to show up for the big meeting.
 However, the “main guy,” Batman’s secret insider, who was supposed to take control of the new criminal empire never showed up.
 In one of Ed Brubaker’s finest moments, Selina asks, “Who’s this guy who never showed up?” to which Steph sobbingly replies, “Some guy I’ve never even heard of before . . .
 Matches Malone.”
 Selina is floored.
 Amazing stuff.
 Back at Tim’s school, the Bat-Family infiltrates the building, takes down the gangsters one-by-one, and evacuates the students.
 Batman, Nightwing, and Batgirl purposefully make their presence known to the media, which is a rare occurrence.
 Also of some importance to future events, famous TV journalist Arturo Rodriguez, a long time exponent of Batman, turns against the Dark Knight publicly.
 The first 36 hours of “War Games” come to a fulfilling, nail-biting conclusion.

-–NOTE: Batman does not appear in Gotham Central #23-24 (“CORRIGAN”), but this relevant story, which overlaps with the end of “War Games Act 1,” is worth a synopsis.
+–NOTE: In Gotham Central #23-24 (“CORRIGAN”).
+Batman doesn’t appear in “Corrigan,” but this relevant story, which overlaps with the end of “War Games Act 1,” is worth a synopsis.
 Corrupt Gotham cop Jim Corrigan (no relation to the former cop and Spectre host of the same name) has a reputation for stealing evidence and selling it on eBay.
 This does not bode well for Crispus Allen, who has just shot and killed Black Spider aka Johnny LaMonica in self-defense.
 During a firefight, a Burnley Town Massive gang member is clipped with one of Allen’s bullets.
 The gang member claims brutality and says that Allen shot him at point blank range, after he was already cuffed.
 This outrageous lie could easily be refuted, but the exonerating bullet has already been sold online.
 After Renee Montoya beats the crap out of Corrigan, she takes a trip out to the burbs with Inspector Manuel Esperanza to visit the auction winner.
 And this is why Rucka rules.
 The auction winner is a little old lady that just so happens to collect crime memorabilia.
 She’s got scalpels that Zsasz has used to murder people, old Riddler hats, old Mad Hatter hats, domino masks, Croc teeth, you name it.
 She also mentions how the current gang war (i.e. “War Games”) has been a great producer for her collection!
 Renee and Manuel get the needed evidence back from the lady and Allen is off the hook.
 NOTE: Don’t forget that the original Black Spider, Eric Needham, is still operating as the Black Spider, primarily in Star City.

 WAR GAMES ACT 2